Contrary to popular belief, getting a home based FFL is perfectly legal, easy to do, and very common.

 There are, of course, some cities that have a local law prohibiting this but there aren’t many (NYC for example).

 You don’t need to be in “commercial” nor “manufacturing” zoning to have a home-based FFL.

 However, if you are in a residential zoned area (likely), you’ll need to work with your local zoning department to make sure that they understand that your FFL business will be a home business and that you will not be a typical storefront with regular customer traffic (if true).

 The easiest home-based FFL to get is for testing, sales at gun shows only, sales online only, or even gunsmithing.
 This is because it is a common zoning requirement to not have public customer foot traffic.

 It’s not that tricky to get zoning approval.
-In fact, in our FFL Course , we walk you through this process and even give you a sample letter to use as you explain the issue to your local zoning office.
-It may also be handy if you need to get a permit from your business office.
+In fact, in our FFL course , we walk you through this process and even give you a sample letter to use as you explain the issue to your local zoning office.
+It may also come in handy if you need to get a permit from your business office.